This post may contain affiliate links. Please read our disclosure policy.

 Why this pie is so easy to make

-If you don’t think you have time to make an apple pie, then I’m here to prove you wrong!
+If you don’t think you have time to make an apple pie, this recipe will change your mind!
 By using a good quality pre-made store bought dough, you cut down on so much prep time!
 The filling is really quick and easy to put together with a handful of ingredients, and there’s no need to cook the apples beforehand.

 - Line your pie pan with one piece of pie dough pushing it against the pie pan.